 On the road, scooters are much more manoeuvrable and easier to control when riding at a slower speed.
 Commonly mistaken for mopeds, scooters have a larger engine and a slightly heavier frame than their moped counterparts.

 Each scooter has a step-through chassis (base frame), a footrest platform, smaller panels and limited storage for when you’re on a ride.

 Scooter insurance is also there for when you lose or damage your scooter.
-You can even choose between comprehensive scooter insurance and third-party scooter insurance to determine what you are covered for.
+You can even choose between Comprehensive scooter insurance, Third Party Fire & Theft scooter insurance, Third Party Property Only scooter insurance to determine what you are covered for.